hoffmannjordan/size-and-shape-of-insect-wings/README.md

 https://github.com/hoffmannjordan/insect-wing-venation-patterns

 ## Segmentation Code
 The python scripts.
 There are a few similar repositories that have similar code.
+For example, for segmentation a more comprehensive code exists at: https://github.com/hoffmannjordan/Fast-Marching-Image-Segmentation and for some wing statistics, code can be found at https://github.com/hoffmannjordan/insect-wing-venation-patterns.
+All code provided has been tested in python 2.7.
+Python 3 should be a very minor port, mainly reformatting some print statements.

 ## Analysis Code
 There is a _Mathematica_ notebook that will do the analysis of the segmented files.
+The _Mathematica_ code always uses a segmented csv file.

 ## Article Description